 Having a pet in your home comes with many benefits.
 They can lower your stress levels while increasing outdoor activity and exercise.
 Pets can even help their humans avoid depression.

-But there’s one big drawback to having animals inside - reduced air quality.
-For some people, allergens are another major concern.
+But there’s one big drawback to having animals inside: reduced air quality.
+For some people, allergens are major concern.
 There’s no getting around the fact that homes with pets have higher levels of dander and fur.
-But that doesn’t mean you have to live with it or get rid of your beloved pet.
+But that doesn’t mean you have to live with reduced air quality.

 Does a Furnace Filter for Pet Allergies Work?

-The short answer to this question is, yes.
-When an appropriately fitted furnace filter is in place it will help reduce the number of particles in the air that cause pet allergies.
-The amount of air particles an air filter can remove is the real question.
+The short answer is yes.
+When an appropriately fitted furnace filter is in place, it will help reduce the number of particles in the air that cause pet allergies.
+Studies even state that air filtration helps reduce the symptoms of pet allergies.
+The real question is the amount of air particles an air filter can remove.

 Furnace filters are made with different materials and construction, which affects the size of the particles that can be captured.
-This affects not only how many particles are captured but also what kind of particles are removed from the air.
+This affects how many particles are captured and what kind of particles are removed from the air.

 The best part is furnace filters clean the air in general.
-So if you have other air quality concerns they may be improved with a furnace filter that’s made to reduce pet allergies.
+So if you have other air quality concerns they may be improved as well.

-Today you've got a selection of air filters that are all made to keep pet dander and odors out of the air so you can live comfortably with your four-legged friends.
+There are a selection of air filters that are made to keep pet dander and odors out of the air so you can live comfortably with your four-legged friends.
 Let's take a look at the options and how they work.

 What is the Best Rated Furnace Filter to Decrease Dust and Pet Dander?